Intro to Filing a claim

 We’re your employer’s third-party administrator (TPA) for leaves of absence; that means we help manage your leave of absence (time away from work) for your employer.
 You can think of us as the team behind the scenes that ensures your leave is handled as smoothly as possible for you and your employer.

 As you already know, your personal Larkin administrator will be guiding you through the entire process from start to finish – from your leave start date to your return-to-work date.
-Your assigned personal admin will also help process your pay through salary continuation (top-up pay) and make sure you’re getting paid accurately and on time – either in full or as a supplement to what the EDD will be paying you while you’re on a leave of absence.
+Your assigned personal admin will also help process your pay and make sure you’re getting paid accurately and on time – either in full or as a supplement to what the EDD will be paying you while you’re on a leave of absence.

 The California Employment Development Department (EDD)

-As a California employee, you contribute to a state fund through payroll deductions and this fund is designed to give you partial wage replacement while you’re on a leave of absence, if you qualify.
-The EDD is the state agency that issues these payments and determines whether you qualify for partial wage replacement due to certain types of leave, for example:
+As a California employee, you contribute to a state fund through payroll deductions and this fund is designed to give you partial pay replacement while you’re on a leave of absence, if you qualify.
+The EDD is the state agency that will determine if you qualify and issue payments to you due to certain types of leave, for example:

 - If you’re unable to work because of a non-work-related illness, injury, or pregnancy, the EDD may provide State Disability Insurance (SDI) benefits.